 Robertson et al conducted an RCT using a factorial design to compare transfusion thresholds of 10 and 7 g/dL and administration of erythropoietin vs placebo in 895 patients with anemia and traumatic brain injury.4 The primary outcome was the 6-month Glasgow Outcome Scale (GOS), dichotomized so a good or moderate score indicated success.
 The trial was conducted with high fidelity to the protocol, so only a few patients did not receive the intended treatment strategy.
 Two patients randomized to the 7-g/dL study group were managed according to the 10-g/dL threshold and an additional 2 patients randomized to the 7-g/dL study group received one transfusion not according to protocol.
 The authors implemented the ITT principle and the outcomes for these 4 patients were included in the 7-g/dL group.

 The effectiveness of a therapy is not simply determined by its pure biological effect but is also influenced by the physician's ability to administer, or the patient's ability to adhere to, the intended treatment.
 The true effect of selecting a treatment is a combination of biological effects, variations in compliance or adherence, and other patient characteristics that influence efficacy.
 Only by retaining all patients intended to receive a given treatment in their original treatment group can researchers and clinicians obtain an unbiased estimate of the effect of selecting one treatment over another.

 Treatment adherence often depends on many patient and clinician factors that may not be anticipated or are impossible to measure and that influence response to treatment.
-For example, in the study by Robertson et ...
+For example, in the study ...